 MAIFI measures the frequency of momentary outages (i.e. those less than one minute) and excludes contributions from extraordinary occurrences out of the utility's control that cause significant disruptions to its distribution system (such as major weather-related events).

-For 2017, the MAIFI result was 2.52.
-This result represents a marginal improvement from the previous year and is generally consistent with recent historical results.
+For 2018, the MAIFI result was 2.78.
+This result represents an increase from the prior years, which is due to a number of drivers including weather.

 Plan Efficiency and Effectiveness Measures